larzeitlin/jekyll-now/_posts/2017-6-1-Hello-World.md

 This is a first post to a) test things in and b) lay out some ideas for this blog.

-Really the perpose of it is to document things I am teaching myself, things that I come across that are interesting and, maybe, help other people who are coming from the same angle to avoid some of the pitfalls that I have stumbled into.
+Really the purpose of it is to document things I am teaching myself, things that I come across that are interesting and, maybe, help other people who are coming from the same angle to avoid some of the pitfalls that I have stumbled into.

 Here is some pictures of projects I'm working on: